rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 A :index:`compile-time error` occurs if the type in the right-hand side of a union type declaration leads to a circular reference.

-If a *union* uses a primitive type (see *Primitive types* in :ref:`Types by Category`) then automatic boxing (see :ref:`Boxing Conversions`) occurs to keep the reference nature of the type.
+If a *union* uses a primitive type (see :ref:`Primitive Types`), then every such type is replaced for its boxed version (see :ref:`Boxed Types`) to keep the reference nature of the *union* type.

-A :index:`compile-time error` occurs if a *union* type contains:

--  More than one numeric type; or
--  More than one literal numeric type, and the values (see :ref:`Numerical Equality Operators`) of such types are equal to each other.

-The reduced form of *union* types allows defining a type that has one literal type (see :ref:`Literal Types`) only:
+If a *union* type contains more than one numeric type, then a :index:`compile-time error` occurs.

 .. index::
    union type